ghpipeline/pipeline/README.md

 ## Overview ##

+Due to the high-costs of funding for health data science and biotecholoy companies, startups in the industry often find it difficult to secure funding from VC firms or Angel Investors.

+As a result, cost savings at any cost are of crucial importance.
+The 2025 US Senate report on biotechnology and health data science (found here: https://www.biotech.senate.gov/) writes “… when the market became more expensive, many biotechnology companies were hit hard.
+Investors fled to safter investments, returning to biopharmaceuticals with defined return profiles and moving away from cutting-edge biotechnology applications in medicine…"

 The idea of this project repo is to serve as an answer to the question "how do you create the best possible datapipeline with the lowest possible cost?"

 As both Everett and Dustin work at a finance company as data scientists, they are able to spend large amounts of company money on advanced data systems as well as compute costs.
 In this existing workplace, it is rare to pass an on any tool for cost reasons alone.